What is The Montessori Method?

 The name originates from Dr. Maria Montessori, Italy’s first female medical doctor.
 Born in 1870, Dr. Montessori studied the behavior and development and children to create a new environment for learning.
-Dr. Montessori perceived the years between birth and six years as the period when people showed the greatest potential for learning.
-For this “sensitive period” in a child’s life Dr. Montessori designed the “prepared environment [where] the child, set free from undue adult intervention, can live its life according to the laws of its development.”
+Dr. Montessori perceived that the years between birth and six years are those with the greatest potential for learning.
+For this sensitive period in a child’s life, Dr. Montessori designed the “prepared environment where the child, set free from undue adult intervention, can live its life according to the laws of its development.”

 Ages vs. Stages

-Unlike some day care centers that separate children by age, Montessori classrooms are separated by developmental stages.
-North American Montessori Child Care schools teach children from 6 weeks to 6 years, but whether a child belongs in an infant room, a transition room, a toddler room, or a pre-school room is determined by what skills they have accomplished.
+Unlike some daycare centers that separate children by age, Montessori classrooms are separated by developmental stages.
+North American Montessori Child Care schools teach children from 6 weeks to 6 years, but whether a child belongs in an infant room, a transition room, a toddler room or a pre-school room is determined by what skills they have accomplished.

 - Infant Rooms: The youngest, most dependent children are put into infant rooms.
 They are as young as 6 weeks old and up to about 8 months.

 Every child develops at a different rate, so it is important to ensure they master certain skills in a safe, encouraging environment.

-The Five Branches of the Montessori Method
+The Five Areas of Montessori Education

 The Montessori Method’s prepared environment includes the following five areas: